MJRidder/village-app/README.md

 ## **Shout outs**

 - I would like to thank Rory Patrick Sheridan for his support during this project.
-He Guided me at the start with determining the direction and the aim of the project. ... [to be continued]
+He Guided me at the start with determining the direction and the aim of the project.
+Helped me along the way by pointing out critical improvements and gave me valuable feedback on how to improve my way of working.

 [Back to Table of Contents](#table-of-contents)